sfzinstruments/jlearman.jRhodes3c/README.md

 I lost the original sample recordings in a home fire, but fortunately I did have distribution copies of the original looped and unlooped soundfont files, and these sample sets are recreated from them.

-See http://github.com/jlearman repos beginning with "sfz" for other sampled instruments.